Is it possible to use only breathing to lower your blood pressure – instantly?

-Through my research on this device, I found that Stanford University researchers has proved that Linkedin employees wearing Spire had 37% more daily calm, 27% fewer anxious days and 25% more time spent physiologically focused.
+Through my research on this device, I found that Stanford University researchers have proved that LinkedIn employees wearing Spire had 37% more daily calm, 27% fewer anxious days, and 25% more time spent physiologically focused.

 Uncontrolled Hypertension increases your risk of heart attack and stroke.
-A well-planned, drug-free home treatment such as using breathing techniques – can safely lower your BP and keep it down in long-term.
+A well-planned, drug-free home treatment such as using breathing techniques – can safely lower your BP and keep it down in the long term.

 The best part?